neobta/CEventStore/README.md

 make

-Ther is only test applications is not ready for anything special
+There is only tests applications is not ready for anything special

 For now in my computer could read 1,000,000 events in 70 seconds